NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/W/Wood-Rotted Root (Lesser).md

 * * *

 This palm-sized chunk of wood it rotting, and riddled with mold and fungi.
-You can crush this wood to use it as a spell catalyst when you cast a [[Spells/Oaken Resilience|Oaken Resilience]].
+You can crush this wood to use it as a spell catalyst when you cast a [[Oaken Resilience|Oaken Resilience]].
 When you do, the bark that covers your skin is rotting, and emits a small cloud of spores whenever your hurt.
 For the duration, whenever you take physical damage, your rotting bark skin emits a cloud of spores in a @Template\[emanation|distance:5\].
 Creatures in the area must attempt a DC 15 Fortitude check save to avoid taking 1 poison damage.

 *Source: Pathfinder #202: Severed at the Root*
 *ORC*